 • Rail journeys aboard Sacramento River Train, Skunk Train, Napa Valley Wine Train and Roaring Camp Railroad

-• Sights - California Railroad Museum, Rodney Strong Winery, Grgich Hills Winery, Monterey Bay Aquarium, Yosemite National Park, Railtown 1897 State Historic Park and Marshall Gold Discovery State Historic Park
+• Sights - California Railroad Museum, Rodney Strong Winery, Grgich Hills Winery, city tour of San Francisco, Monterey Bay Aquarium, Yosemite National Park, Railtown 1897 State Historic Park and Marshall Gold Discovery State Historic Park

 • Entry fees for all national parks and attractions as per itinerary

 A shuttle transfer from the Sacramento Airport to your hotel located in Old Sacramento is included.
+(Please arrive at the airport by 3pm.)
 Upon arrival at the hotel, meet your tour director who will assist with check-in and give you a brief orientation.
-The rest of the evening is free to explore Old Sacramento on your own.

 Accommodation: Holiday Inn Capitol Plaza or similar – 1 night